wisdom-okwen/csxl-fullstack/README.md

 ## Front-end

 ##### Hello!
-So excited to meet y'all and go learn together!
+Thanks for signing up for our workshop – I'm so excited!
 For now, let's walk through setting up your workspace.

 #### The basics
 1. If you've made it here, you've likely already cloned this repository!
 If you haven't, do that now, and open it in your fav text editor (I'm using vscode!)